blade-lang/bladelang.com/src/standard/template.md

-If a variable is required in the template and is missing in the variables dictionary or the variables dictionary was not passed to the `render_string()` call, the process dies with an Exception.
+If a variable is required in the template and is missing in the variables dictionary or the variables dictionary was not passed to the `render_string()` call, the process raises an Exception.
 The third argument allows specifying the source file/path of the template being processed and will default to `<source>` when not passed.